khushi-411/facemark-detection/filter1/filter1/README.md

 This is an example of simple instagram/snapchat filter using OpenCV.

-Huge Greetings of Thanks to *krshrimali sir* for the idea.

 ### **Steps**

 * Detect face, mouth and eyes region of face.